accountsIQ/API-Wiki/pages/analysis.md

 BI Codes can have up to six BI dimensions, each with as many elements as needed.
 They can be based on data from the customer, item code, a third-party system, or a combination.

+BI Codes are linked to transaction lines which in turn link them to dimensions and analysis codes via the BI Setup.
+This underpins all advanced reporting in the system.

 If a third-party system doesn’t have a GL code to post from, use non-stock items to set default BI and GL codes, even if you don’t use them on the invoice.

-- [`GetAnalysisDimensionSetup`](https://github.com/accountsIQ/API-Wiki/wiki/GetAnalysisDimensionSetup): This returns the analysis setup.
+- [`GetAnalysisDimensionSetup`](https://github.com/accountsIQ/API-Wiki/wiki/GetAnalysisDimensionSetup): This returns the entire BI setup with each BI Dimension and their underlying codes.
 - [`GetDepartmentById`](https://github.com/accountsIQ/API-Wiki/wiki/GetDepartmentById): This lets you search by BI Code.
 - [`GetDepartmentList`](https://github.com/accountsIQ/API-Wiki/wiki/GetDepartmentList): This returns available BI Codes, both active and inactive.
 - [`GetDepartmentsByAnalysisCode`](https://github.com/accountsIQ/API-Wiki/wiki/GetDepartmentsByAnalysisCode): This lets you search by dimension.